fbpx Skip to Content

 Alohilani Resort Waikiki Beach

 This is one of the splashiest places on the Oahu island and is packed with some signature amenities.
-You will get splendid views of the Waikiki Beach and the Diamond Head.
-The property also houses Chef Masaharu Morimoto’s exclusive restaurant having a sprawling elevated pool-deck spanning 17,000 square-foot.
-The facility is replete with rooftop fitness-center apart from batting cages, tennis courts
+You will get splendid views of Waikiki Beach and the Diamond Head.
+The property also houses Chef Masaharu Morimoto’s exclusive restaurant having a sprawling elevated pool deck spanning 17,000 square feet.
+The facility is replete with a rooftop fitness center apart from batting cages, tennis courts

 Halekulani